zhpinkman/armed-bandit/results/part2/README.md

 #### Rewards

-The reward function was designed as a Normal distribution reward functino with the mean value of 6 and the standard deviation of 4.
+The reward function was designed as a Normal distribution reward function with the mean value of 6 and the standard deviation of 4.
 These values show when the bus is going to arrive at the station where our agent is patiently waiting.
 Since the negative values comming out of this reward function should be ignored, we take as much as samples from this distribution to just find the value justify the constraints imposed on our reward function. __Also note that the rewards are compared to a delay-border which is the time when arriving after that would penalizes the agent.__

 #### Actions